usnistgov/ssmdevices/README.md

 # ssmdevices
-The ssmdevices module is a library of python device drivers.
+`ssmdevices` is a module of drivers for python lab automation in the shared-spectrum metrology.
 The drivers are implemented with [labbench](https://gitlab.nist.gov/gitlab/ssm/labbench), and provide data in [pandas](http://pandas.pydata.org/) data frames when possible to support rapid exploration of data.
 It is separate from the `labbench` library to simplify future release of the `labbench` core without trade name complications and to restrict access based on export control law.